Bekah Martinez Enjoys a Glass of Wine After Breastfeeding Baby Girl

 The star welcomed her little one into the world via water birth on Feb.
 1. "Can't believe what a beautiful little girl we have," Martinez said of her youngster on social media as she commemorated the little one's first month.
 "Also can't believe we've successfully survived 28 nights with a newborn."

-In February, she and boyfriend Grayston Leonard hit one year of dating.
-The new parents revealed they were going out back in July 2018.
-Two months later, Martinez shared she was expecting.
+The new parents revealed they had been going out back in July 2018.
+Two months after making things Instagram official, Martinez shared she was expecting.

 "I was in disbelief and thought, 'Is this really happening?'"
 Martinez told Pure Wow at the time.
 "I immediately called Grayston and then went across the street to the Dollar Tree and bought two more pregnancy tests.
 They, of course, were both positive."